kiboschool/course-programming-2/src/lessons/db-and-vis/orm.md

         sql = 'UPDATE Songs set times_listened_to=? where id=?'
         # ...
         return self.conn.execute(sql, [times_listened_to, id])

-    # ...
-    # ...
-    # ...
 ```

-Now the code will feel like Python. `song.update_name('new_name')`, instead of writing out the UPDATE query.
+This code would feel like Python.
+You would write `song.update_name('new_name')`, instead of writing out the UPDATE query.

 This is a great example of the object-oriented principle of **Abstraction**: hiding irrelevant details.
 Now that the program uses classes and objects, the calling code can call `update_times_listened_to` instead of thinking about the database.
 It doesn't need to know any SQL, or even know that the class is interacting with a database at all.
 The program has defined an **interface** that has only the relevent details.
 The irrelevent details, like what SQL is being passed to the database, are hidden, so that calling code doesn't need to be concerned about it.

 Imagine, though, if your database had dozens of tables.
 You would need to write classes for each table!
 There would be a lot of duplication, and it would all do the essentially the same thing, building the same SQL to send to the database.

-Instead, you can use an Object-Relational Mapper (ORM).
+Instead, you can use an Object-Relational Mapper (**ORM**).
 The ORM  will create the SQL code for you.
 All you need to do is tell the ORM the table name and the columns, and it will generate the other methods automatically!

-A popular Python ORM is SQLAlchemy.
+One popular Python ORM system is SQLAlchemy.
 When you set up SQLAlchemy, it writes all of the sql for you, and all you need to do is tell it about your tables and columns.
 From then on, you can write nice object-oriented code.

 ## Video: SQLAlchemy